I remember the day life started to suck. I was numb with disbelief, but deep inside I knew it was true.

 I stayed in the military for another 10 years after that divorce, and focused my energy on that career.
 I was able to get back on my feet, buy a house, and move on.
 Almost.
 Deep inside I was hurting, and didn’t see much hope for the family I’d always dreamed of.
 I went through cycles of destructive behaviour all aimed at self-preservation and regaining my self worth.
 I was a stoic face shielding a broken heart.
 It took a long time to work through that pain, to let go of the fear of being hurt again.
 I’ve tasted failure and humiliation.
 I’ve tasted rejection and despair.
 There is life afterwards, though, and I’ve found it now.

 I thought I had done that recovery alone, but recently the Lord reminded me of one night in particular, just a couple of months after that divorce was final.
 I hadn’t actually realized when He truly came on the scene for me, it has been such a gradual, patient walk.
-I was struggling to find my path forward, and was in the throes of the crazy partying that tends to happen at military schools.
+I was struggling to regain my footing, and by the grace of God, I never completely fell.
+In the confusion, I was exploring some of the crazy partying that tends to happen at military schools.
 I remember looking around that night at a particularly rough scene, and whispering, “This isn’t who I am.”
 I realize now that it was at that moment that Jesus met me there, in the midst of the deepest hurt and darkest place I had ever known.
 Then He began to lead me out.
 I have been learning from Him ever since, learning to trust His ways and His timing, to rely on Him to provide what we need and care for us, and to lend me His strength and courage to face the challenges that arise each day.
 It has been an amazing journey, even though I tended to take my time learning things, with many diversions along the way.
 It’s been a crooked path, and there have been other mountains to face since then.
 The wind and waves have tried their hand at bringing me back to that darkness, but I know better now.
 I know how much He values me, and have seen His work on my heart and my life.
 So have you, if you’ve known me for long.
 I smile at the thought of His patience with me and sweet, tender response to my failures.
 I smile at the way He has turned crippling hurt and despair into compassion.